kurotsubasa/codesignal/README.md

       * Ticket numbers usually consist of an even number of digits.
 A ticket number is considered lucky if the sum of the first half of the digits is equal to the sum of the second half.
 Given a ticket number n, determine if it's lucky or not.
   * Sort by height
       * Some people are standing in a row in a park.
 There are trees between them which cannot be moved.
 Your task is to rearrange the people by their heights in a non-descending order without moving the trees.
 People can be very tall!
+  * Reverse in parentheses
+      * Write a function that reverses characters in (possibly nested) parentheses in the input string.
+Input strings will always be well-formed with matching ()s.